Pecora Commission: Impact

 Historian Michael Perino argues that Pecora's investigation "Forever Changed American Finance by its impact on the financial laws of the New Deal.

 In 1939, Ferdinand Pecora published a memoir that recounted details of the investigations, Wall Street Under Oath.
 Pecora wrote: "Bitterly hostile was Wall Street to the enactment of the regulatory legislation."
 As to disclosure rules, he stated that "Had there been full disclosure of what was being done in furtherance of these schemes, they could not long have survived the fierce light of publicity and criticism.
 Legal chicanery and pitch darkness were the banker's stoutest allies."

-In 2010, a similar investigation was launched by the U.S. Congress into the reasons behind the 2007–2008 crash of Wall Street and the resultant economic crisis and recession.
+In 2010, a similar investigation was launched by the U.S. Congress into the causes of the 2008 financial crisis and the Great Recession.